vesoft-inc/nebula/docs/manual_doc/Statement_Syntax/Utility_Statements/DESCRIBE_syntax.md

 ------------------
 ```

 Providing information about edge.
-Please refer to XXX about CREATE EDGE.
+As regards information about CREATE EDGE.

 ```
 nebula> DESCRIBE EDGE serve